-We all use power in our homes, our RVs, our boats, and more.
-We get power-hungry as we live, work, and travel.
-Whether we’re using it out of an outlet or off of batteries, it’s important to have a general understanding of the concept of amps, or electrical current.
-But if you’re planning on using power off-grid or building out an electrical system, it’s critical for designing a safe system with properly sized wires.
+We all use power in our homes, RVs, boats, and more.
+Whether weโre using an outlet tied to the grid or harnessing the power of the sun through solar panels and batteries, itโs essential to understand the concept of amps.
+Amps matter because they help us understand the amount of electrical current flowing from point A to point B. Additionally, if you plan on using power off-grid or building out an electrical system, itโs critical to understand amps to design a safe system with appropriately sized wires.

 What Are Amps In Electricity?